 By Khadija Ahmed

 For those of us who are in our early 20s and younger, we’ve grown up with most of our Ramadan fasting experiences having occurred sometime during the summer (and not while we were in school.
 But as Ramadan follows a lunar calendar that shifts 10 days back yearly, Ramadan now squarely fall during the college and school year.
-And for many college students, the pressures of courses, internships and the ongoing crisis of early adulthood brings a set of unique challenges to the blessings of this holy month.
+And for many college students, the pressures of courses, internships and the ongoing crisis of early adulthood brings a set of

 When living away from home as a freshman in college in California, “doing” Ramadan on my own without my family was daunting.
 Not only were they my emotional support throughout the month, but the struggle of having to take care of myself during a time that is guaranteed to have delicious home-cooked meals at the end of fasting was one hard pill to swallow.
 On top of that, I was spending full days on campus, my back-to-back courses providing no relief.